Vietnam.vn - Nền tảng quảng bá Việt Nam

 Indoor exercise

-The British Prime Minister tries to do at least one HIIT workout and one run a week.
+The British Prime Minister tries to complete at least one HIIT workout and one run a week.
 According to experts, regular running strengthens the heart, increases aerobic capacity, and helps keep blood pressure and cholesterol at healthy levels.
 It also improves the immune system and increases muscle strength.

 Thuc Linh (According to Telegraph )